23 of Navy's 24 NCAA sponsored varsity sports programs rank above their respective sports national average in the Academic Progress Rate report

-Gladchuk is heavily involved with NCAA and Patriot League committees.
+Gladchuk is heavily involved with NCAA, the American Athletic Conference and Patriot League committees.
 He was selected to serve on the NCAA Leadership Council, which is one of the highest NCAA appointments an athletic director can realize.
 The council helps set the Division I legislative agenda and advises the NCAA regarding major legislative issues being considered.

 Gladchuk has been on the NACDA (National Association of Collegiate Athletic Directors) Executive Committee and has served as the Chairman of the Executive Committee in the Patriot League and a member of the NCAA Olympic Sport Liaison Committee.

-Gladchuk came to the Naval Academy from the University of Houston, where he had been the Director of Athletics for four years.
-Recognized as one of the nation’s top leaders in intercollegiate athletics management, he guided the Cougars to 19 Conference USA Championships, while making significant strides in the academic success of their student-athletes, gender equity and fiscal management.
+Gladchuk came to the Naval Academy from the University of Houston, where he had been the Director of Athletics for four years and guided the Cougars to 19 Conference USA Championships, while making significant strides in the academic success of their student-athletes, gender equity and fiscal management.